smith-nathanh/twentyone/README.md

 # twentyone
-Package for training reinforcement learning agents to play blackjack (otherwise known as twenty-one).
+Toolbox for training reinforcement learning agents to play blackjack (otherwise known as twenty-one).